Updated: March, 2023

 When you search the #loseweight hashtag on Instagram, a content advisory about body image blocks out the posts behind it.

-As you are receiving an advisory, it’s safe to assume that Instagram won’t be too keen on plastering this content all over your explore page.
+As you received an advisory, it’s safe to assume that Instagram won’t be too keen on plastering this content all over your explore page.
 Do your hashtag due diligence and check for a content advisory before using one.

 If you hang around digital marketing specialists, you’ll hear the word “keyword” being thrown around a lot.